-Russian forces near Norway are 20% fewer than before Ukraine war - Norway's armed forces chief
+Russian forces near Norway at '20% or less' than before Ukraine war - Norway's armed forces chief

 OSLO (Reuters) - Russian forces stationed in the Arctic near Norway are "20% or less" of the number they were before the February 2022 invasion of Ukraine, Norway's chief of defence said on Saturday.

-Note: (This story has been refiled to correct the headline to reflect paragraph 1 and clarify the quote in paragraph 4)